dokku/dokku/docs/networking/dns.md

 ## Caching

 Please remember that DNS relies heavily on _caching_.
-Changes you make to DNS could take anywhere from a few seconds to a few *days* to propagate.
+Changes you make to DNS could take anywhere from a few seconds to a few _days_ to propagate.
 If you tried surfing to example.tld, then changed the IP address in DNS, it could be a while before your computer picks up on the changes.

-## HELP!

-Don't be afraid to ask if you need help.
-Create a [new issue](https://github.com/dokku/dokku/issues) and someone will be glad to assist you.

 ## Getting started